zacaryfettig/Ansible-Playbooks/ICX Network Automation/readme.md

 ## Playbook Deployment

-1. install ansible galaxy collection for use of extra modules for interacting with Azure.
+1. install ansible galaxy collection so that Ansible knows how to translate it's configuration file into commands on the switch.
 ```
 ansible-galaxy collection install commscope.icx
 ```